cybertec-postgresql/pgwatch2/README.md

 # Running without helper / wrapper functions

-Helpers/wrappers are not needed actually, they just provide a bit more information.
-For unprivileged users (developers) with no means to install any wrappers as superuser it's also possible to benefit from pgwatch2 - for such use cases e.g. the "unprivileged" preset metrics profile and the according ["DB overview Unprivileged / Developer" dashboard](https://raw.githubusercontent.com/cybertec-postgresql/pgwatch2/master/screenshots/overview_developer.png) is a good starting point as it only assumes existance of `pg_stat_statements` which is available at all cloud providers.
+Helpers/wrappers are not needed actually, they just provide a bit more information for unprivileged users - thus for developers with no means to install any wrappers as superuser it's also possible to benefit from pgwatch2 - for such use cases e.g. the "unprivileged" preset metrics profile and the according ["DB overview Unprivileged / Developer" dashboard](https://raw.githubusercontent.com/cybertec-postgresql/pgwatch2/master/screenshots/overview_developer.png) is a good starting point as it only assumes existance of `pg_stat_statements` which is available at all cloud providers.